xlqian/kirin/readme.md

 ###### IRE

-To retrieve an IRE feed concerning a given train number at a given date, you can connect to the given base and execute the following command:
+To retrieve an IRE feed concerning a given train number at a given date, you can connect to the desired database and execute the following command:
 ```sql
 SELECT * FROM real_time_update WHERE connector = 'ire' AND raw_data
     LIKE '%<NumeroTrain>009580/1</NumeroTrain><DateCirculation>26/10/2018%'
     ORDER BY received_at desc;
 ```
-Pay attention to the train number that can mix multiple and can contain trailing 0.
+Pay attention to the train number that can mix multiple numbers and can contain trailing 0.

 ### Release